Higher-Order Functions

 rolling | binary operators, function calls | Calculate the beta value of APPL on the market (SPY) | |

-withNullFill | binary operators | Replace the NULL value with a specific value in the calculation | |
+withNullFill | binary operators | Replace the null value with a specific value in the calculation | |

 :H | byRow | function calls | Apply the function to each row of a two-dimensional data object such as matrix, table, tuple, array vector, and columnar tuple. |